Traversals: Practical Guide

 ------------------------------------------

-After `modifyF` (adding 5 points to each score):
+After adding 5 bonus points to all players:

 League[name=Pro League, teams=[Team[name=Team Alpha, players=[Player[name=Alice, score=105], Player[name=Bob, score=95]]], Team[name=Team Bravo, players=[Player[name=Charlie, score=115], Player[name=Diana, score=125]]]]]